Subliminal XVI: My Life in Subliminals

 The man is thinking so hard about sexual acts with the woman that he is projecting laser penises from his brain (picture 104-2).
 One is just leaving his skull.
 A second one, very bright, is bolting toward her face.
 Below that one, a third penis, very fat, is about to reach her on the nose, where she will have to handle it to her mouth, I guess.

 The third character is the loser you do not want to be.
 If you look carefully, he seems quite depressed.
 At first glance, you may think he is looking at and listening to the other guy, but in fact he just stares into space, brewing over the failure of his life.
-To the very hardcore sex action that is going to take place he will remain spectator merely, if anything; he is so much of a loser that he cannot even have enough spite to be willing to prevent it.
-As he sits quite close to the woman, she may be his girlfriend, actually.
-But his luck with her is over.
+To the very hardcore sex action that is going to take place he will remain spectator merely; he is so much of a loser that he cannot even have enough spite to be willing to prevent it.
+As he sits quite close to the woman, she may be his girlfriend; but his luck with her is over.
 You can’t be a loser and keep your sweetheart when the Stanford boy comes in.

 …………….Case 105 Rosalind Franklin University of Medicine and Science of SEX